truefoundry/elasti/DEVELOPMENT.md

 Run a local Docker registry container, to push our images locally and access them in our cluster.

 ```
-docker run -d -p 5000:5000 --name registry registry:2
+docker run -d -p 5001:5000 --name registry registry:2
 ```

-> You will need to add this registry to Minikube and Kind, with Docker-Desktop, it is automatically picked up if running in same context.
+> You will need to add this registry to Minikube and Kind.
+With Docker-Desktop, it is automatically picked up if running in same context.

+> Note: In MacOS, 5000 is not available, so we use 5001 instead.

 <!-- ### 3.
 Install NGINX Ingress Controller:
 Install the NGINX Ingress Controller using Helm: